iamjesusc/iamjesusc/README.md

-Hello!, my name is Jesus.
+Hello!; My name is Jesus.